Hyde: [beat] What country are you from?

 - The DWMA in Soul Eater has students and staff from all over the world, but the series' cast is pretty much either explicitly Japanese (Black Star, Tsubaki, Mifune, Azusa, Maka's mother) or potentially anything but Japanese.
 The Thompson Sister are American and two meister/weapon pairs (one of which is a Death Scythe) are Russian, but you can't really nail anyone else to a region more specific than a continent.
 Their names, mannerisms, and faces don't really give many hints.
 Witches especially seem to be ethnically ambiguous in-universe and supplant the culture of their birth nation with that of their Mage Species: one conversation in Soul Eater Not! has people assuming Kim is from everywhere from Korea to Spain.

-- Pokémon: The Series: In the English dub, Nando has a name of Hispanic origin and a thick, vaguely European-sounding accent.
+- Pokémon the Series: Diamond and Pearl: In the English dub, Nando has a name of Hispanic origin and a thick, vaguely European-sounding accent.

 - During Admiral Awesome's introductory scene in Twillight Sparkle's awesome adventure, one of his enemies is identified as speaking in a "funny foreign accent".

 - In the Animorphs AU "What if Elfangor and Loren raised Tobias?", Elfangor (an alien in human Mode Lock) claims he's from "a piece of Balkan territory that has changed hands so many times Alan himself doesn’t know what country it is today".

 - Serge in the Beverly Hills Cop franchise.
 What the heck was that accent supposed to be?